Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Affective Workload Allocation Controller

 \subsection{Data-driven Human Performance Model (HPM)}

 While the introduction of the POMDP and DRL can provide a better chance to find the optimal workload allocation strategy, it requires a high volume of interaction rounds to reach good performance.
 Therefore, a DRL model is typically trained in a simulation environment to achieve results in a cost-effective and timely manner.
-To build a sound simulation environment for an MH-MR team, the key challenge is to build a human performance model (HPM) that can simulate human performance based on the human state and serve as the transition function of the human state.
-To address this challenge, we propose a data-driven HPM that estimates the human operator's current mission performance from the subjective and objective measurements of the cognitive workloads.
+To build a sound simulation environment for an MH-MR team, the key challenge is to build a human performance model (HPM). that can simulate human performance based on the human state and serve as the transition function of the human state.
+To address this challenge, we propose a data-driven HPM that estimates the human operator's current mission performance from the subjective and objective measurements of the CWLs.
 This HPM can be easily adapted to various applications by tuning the parameters of the equations derived from the empirical experiments.

-For the generalized HPM, we applied the Yerkes-Dodson law \cite{yerkes1907dancing}, which is a psychological principle that describes the relationship between cognitive workloads and mission performance.
-It states that performance generally improves with increased cognitive workloads, but only up to a certain point.
-Beyond this point, further increases in cognitive workloads lead to a decline in performance.
-The law is represented by an inverted-U shape as illustrated in Fig. \ref{fig:human_yerkes_dodson}, and can be mathematically described by the Gaussian distribution as Eq. \ref{eq:ch05_performance_isa_pred}, with the optimal level of cognitive workloads for maximum performance at the peak of the curve.
-The law helps explain why too much stress can have a negative impact on performance and why finding the right level of stress is important for optimal performance.
-The Yerkes-Dodson law has been applied to various fields to estimate human's performance in HRI research \cite{wang2014human,sam2021investigating,wampler2017towards}.
+For the generalized HPM, we applied the Yerkes-Dodson law \cite{yerkes1908relation}, which is a psychological principle that describes the relationship between CWLs and mission performance.
+It states that performance generally improves with increased CWLs, but only up to a certain point.
+Beyond this point, further increases in CWLs lead to a decline in performance.
+The law is represented by an inverted-U shape as illustrated in Fig. \ref*{fig:human_yerkes_dodson} on Appendix \ref*{apx:figures}, and can be mathematically described by the Gaussian distribution as Eq. \ref{eq:ch05_performance_isa_pred}, with the optimal level of CWLs for maximum performance at the peak of the curve.
+The law helps explain why too much CWLs can have a negative impact on performance and why finding the right level of CWLs is important for optimal performance.
+The Yerkes-Dodson law has been applied to various fields to estimate human's performance in HRI research \cite{sam2021investigating}.
+We also found a similar relationship between the operator's CWLs and mission performance in our previous study \cite{jo2024mocas}.